ken-roberts/krstuff/readme.txt

 The setup is a bit more complex than would normally be necessary, but I tried to make it so you could take it in chunks if you like.

+If you only want to take part of the tools, then open krstuff/etc/profile to get segments to copy in, or you can pull bits out of the krstuff structure to put into your own directories.

+Changing things directly will possibly interfere with updates later.

+Please note that these are my personal scripts, and while I don't mind others using them I am not really trying to make anything universally useful at this point.

 Thanks.